frc1418/pybasictraining/README.md

 of errors that you don't care about when concentrating on beating the current challenge.
 To run a single challenge, do this instead:

-	./run_single.sh CHALLENGE_NUMBER
+	./run_single.sh CHALLENGE

-So for example, to run challenge #3, you would do this:
+So for example, to run challenge `v1`, you would do this:

-	./run_single.sh 3
+	./run_single.sh v1

 Should be simple enough!